turingschool/front-end-curriculum/projects/module-3/stretch.md

 ## Rubric

-There will be no written feedback for this project, but each and every one of you is capable of self-assessing wether or not your project is proficient.
+There will be no written feedback for this project, but each and every one of you is capable of self-assessing whether or not your project is proficient.
 Mentors and Rocks are also a valuable resource here.

 **A Proficient project would include the following:**
 #### Professionalism/Workflow: